cadeyrn/enterprise-policy-generator/README.md

 #### mandatory permissions

-Enterprise Policy Generator does not work without the following permission:
+**No special permissions are needed to install and use Enterprise Policy Generator!**

+#### optional permissions

+This permission is not needed to install and use Enterprise Policy Generator but Enterprise Policy Generator will ask you at runtime once the following permissions is needed:

 ##### download files and read and modify the browser's download history